Healthdirect Free Australian health advice you can count on.

 How is squamous cell carcinoma treated?

-• scraping it off then sealing the base of the wound with an electric needle or liquid nitrogen
+• scraping it off and sealing the wound with an electric needle or liquid

-After treatment, you will need follow-up appointments with your doctor.
-You will be at greater risk of developing another skin cancer, so it’s more important than ever to protect your skin from the sun.
+If you've had SCC, you are at a higher risk of developing another skin cancer.
+It's very important to protect your skin from the sun.

 Can squamous cell carcinoma be prevented?

-If you are at very high risk of developing another skin cancer, your doctor may prescribe you specific vitamins.
+If you are at high risk of skin cancer, your doctor may prescribe specific vitamins to help reduce your risk.

 Resources and support